Gun Crazy is a 1950 Film Noir directed by Joseph H. Lewis, starring John Dall and Peggy Cummins.

 - Face of an Angel, Mind of a Demon: Laurie is a beautiful, young blond woman who revels in the mayhem her and Bart's crimes causes.

 - Gray Rain of Depression: In the opening scene.

-- Heel Realization: Bart, after finding out ther robbery ended in blood.
+- Heel Realization: Bart, after finding out the robbery ended in blood.

-- Last-Second Chance: Childhood friends come to him unarmed, asking him to surrender.
+- Last-Second Chance: Bart's childhood friends come to him unarmed, asking him to surrender.
 He doesn't.

 - Love at First Sight: Main characters fall in love right when they meet and, despite morality quarrels, never stop loving each other.